JuanmaCopia/PySEAT/README.md

         return True
 ```

-With this instrumentation, the method "insert_after" can be successfully explored and test will be generated.
+With this instrumentation, the method "insert_after" can be successfully explored and tests will be generated.
 If inside of the method there were other function calls, there is no need to annotate them.

-As you see, the repok method checks that the structure is acyclic.
+As it can be seen, the repok method checks that the structure is acyclic.
 This is a very important property to check
-if you don't want this kind of structures.
-In other cases you will need to check aciclicity for some attributes
-only, for example for a Binary Tree which each node has a parent reference, aciclicty should only be checked for
-right and left child's but not for the parent.
+if this is an assumption on the structured, as a precondition of the analyzed method.
+The repok is specific to each datatype.
+Acyclicity may be a constraint in some cases, and not in other, or sometimes a requirement only on certain fields (e.g., acyclicity in trees with respect to left and right, but not parent).

 ## Currently supported symbolic types:
   * int
   * bool

-Currently, PySEAT is supporting test generation only for bound methods of classes
-that takes as argument structures of the type of the "self" (i.e. the user defined structure) and also the types in and bool.
-Other complex structures apart from self
-and other builtin data types are not supported yet.
+Currently, PySEAT supports test generation only for instance methods that take as arguments the "self" (i.e. the user defined structure) as well as types int and bool.
+Other complex structures apart from self and other builtin data types are not supported yet.

 ## Running the program